DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 # Section Five: Program Clean Start

-To start the node as a new node, the previously saved data must be removed (NOTE: this means everything will be started from the beginning)
+To start the node as a new node, the previously saved data must be removed (NOTE: this means everything will be reset.)

 - For macOS: `rm -r ~/Library/DxChain`
 - For linux: `rm -r ~/.dxchain`

-Once the old data got removed, the node can be restarted.
+Once the old data is removed, the node can be restarted.

 # Contact Information

-Thank you so much for your support and your confidence in this project.
-If you have any question, please do not hesitated to contact DX via support@dxchain.com
+Thank you so much for your support and confidence in this project.
+If you have any questions, please do not hesitate to contact DX via support@dxchain.com